cruiten/Voron-Related/CANbus/Documentation/SB2040_CAN/README.md

 	make flash FLASH_DEVICE=2e8a:0003
 	```
 - If all worked well then the LED next to the boot button on the SB2040 is lit, and remains lit
+	- Unplug the USB cable from the USB-connector on the SB2040

 ---
 #### Connect SB2040 and establish/configure CAN network